wesnick/bikeshed/README.md

 2. **Install dependencies**:

-You need uv, rust, go, npm installed.
+You need uv, rust, go, npm, deno installed.
 Sorry, this is a developer app so these are table stakes.

 OS dependencies, assuming Debian-flavored distro